HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 ![alt text](/img/posts/kmeans-optimal-k-value-plot.png "K-Means Optimal k Value Plot")

 Based upon the shape of the above plot, there does appear to be an elbow at k = 3.
 Prior to that we see a significant drop in the WCSS score, but following this, the decreases are much smaller, meaning this could be a point that suggests adding *more clusters* will provide little extra benefit in terms of separating our data.
 A small number of clusters can also be beneficial when considering how easy it is for the business to focus on, and understand, each.
-Therefore, we will continue on, and fit our k-means clustering solution with k = 3.
+Therefore, we will continue on and fit our k-means clustering solution with k = 3.

 <br>